Associate Professor of Management

 Deshani’s research centres on topics of behavioural ethics, organisational justice, negotiation, empathy, and workplace deviance.
 Her research has been published in Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Journal of Organisational Behavior, Human Resource Management, Human Relations, and other distinguished journals.

 Deshani teaches Managing People and Negotiation on the Full-time and Part-time MBA programs at MBS.
 She also teaches a variety of Executive Education programs, including Online New Leadership Program and the Advanced Management Program.
-She is also the PhD Program Director at MBS.
+She was formerly the PhD Program Director at MBS.
+Deshani won the Deans' Excellence Award for Service to MBS for her work as the PhD Program Director.

 Most Notable Research